-Fig.7-8 ME and MAE of ECMWF midday (36h) mean sea level pressure forecast for seasons DJF16 to MAM19.
+Fig.7-8 ME and MAE of ECMWF midday (36h) mean sea level pressure forecast for seasons DJF18 to MAM21.
 Comparison to operational NWP models forecast.

-Values of ME and MAE for mean sea level pressure forecast of ECNMM are comparable with these values for ECMWF (Fig. 7-8).
+Values of ME of ECNMM are comparable with these values for ECMWF.
+MAE for mean sea level pressure forecast shows an advantage of ECMWF (Fig. 7-8).

-Fig.9-10 ME and MAE of ECMWF midday (36h) 2 meter temperature forecast for seasons DJF16 to MAM19.
+Fig.9-10 ME and MAE of ECMWF midday (36h) 2 meter temperature forecast for seasons DJF18 to MAM21.
 Comparison to operational NWP models forecast.

 ME of ECMWF forecast for 2 metre temperature has the smallest amplitude among all other NWP models (Fig. 9).
-Values of MAE show advantage of ECNMM forecast for 2 metre temperature except during SON17, DJF18 and DJF19 (Fig. 10).
+Values of MAE of ECNMM are comparable with these values for ECMWF (Fig. 10).

-Fig.11-12 ME and MAE of ECMWF midday (36h) 10 meter wind speed forecast for seasons DJF16 to MAM19.
+Fig.11-12 ME and MAE of ECMWF midday (36h) 10 meter wind speed forecast for seasons DJF18 to MAM21.
 Comparison to operational NWP models forecast.

-ECMWF has best scores for 10 meter wind speed forecast compared to other models' scores during all seasons (Fig. 11-12).
+ME shows an underestimation of ECMWF for 10 meter wind speed forecast.
+ECMWF has the best MAE score compared to other models' score during all seasons.
+Error is the smallest during summer or autumn and the largest during winter (Fig. 11-12).

-Values of ECMWF's FBI have the smallest amplitude but they are the largest for threshold of 2mm/24h among all other NWP models (Fig. 13) except in summer 2017.
+Values of ECMWF's FBI have the smallest amplitude but they are the largest for threshold of 2mm/24h among all other NWP models (Fig. 13) except in summer 2020.

-Regarding ETS, evaluation of precipitation forecast is similar for all the models mostly with minimum skill in summer and maximum in autumn or winter.
+Regarding ETS, evaluation of precipitation forecast is similar for all the models mostly with minimum skill in summer and maximum in winter or spring.
 ECMWF's ETS score is better than the other models' ETS score (Fig. 14).